SKrotkih/swift-googlesignin/README.md

 # SwiftGoogleSignIn

-SwiftGoogleSignIn is an open-source package which helps to make log in with [Google Sign-In for iOS and macOS](https://developers.google.com/identity/sign-in/ios/start).
+SwiftGoogleSignIn is an open-source package which helps to make log in with [Google Sign-In for iOS and macOS](https://developers.google.com/identity/sign-in/ios/start) in your app.
 [Here](https://github.com/SKrotkih/LiveEvents) you can find an example of using the package.

 ## How to install it: